On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Methodology

 \subsubsection{Sampling}

 We sample the filtered comparisons to mainly rule out sample size disparities as root causes for bias.
+In particular, the sampling process enforces equal sample counts across male and female subgroups for each evaluated attribute combination.
+This ensures that the resulting comparisons are balanced with respect to gender, even though the original dataset is not.
 Simultaneously, sampling also prevents small-sized outliers to distort any results.
 It is therefore crucial to take these two aspects into account to ultimately enhance informational value.

 To this end, we present a custom sampling method.
 We assemble $\gamma$ sets of comparison samples per subgroup, such that all sets contain the same number of samples.
 These samples are chosen uniformly at random from the available comparisons, i.e., those resulting from filtering.
 Additionally, each such set must adhere to a sample ratio $\rho_{s}=\tfrac{1}{\beta}$, with $\beta$ dictating how many imposter comparisons per genuine comparison the set must comprise. $\lambda_{g}$ and $\lambda_{i}$ are used as lower boundaries, describing the minimum number of genuine and imposter samples that must be contained in each such set.
 Note that we ensure that for each subgroup, $\bigcap^{\gamma} S_{g}^{\left(\cap\emptyset\right)} = \emptyset$, i.e., that the available genuine samples are uniquely distributed across all $\gamma$ sets.
 However, we disregard this requirement for imposter samples.
 Since we compute the FNMR at a fixed FMR for our results, it is critical to minimize the risk of duplicated outlier genuine comparisons affecting the FNMR.
 As there are more imposter comparisons at our disposal in the first place, which by their nature are also more noisy, it is not necessary to enforce these rules w.r.t. the FMR.